 I give presentations on these trips frequently, check the LBAH Facebook page for the next one.

-If you are a wildlife photographer you need to think about getting to Africa soon.
+If you are a wildlife photographer you need to think about getting to the continent of Africa soon.
 The abundance of wildlife, and the predator-prey relationship, is the best on the planet.
-It is changing dramatically though, so you cannot wait and expect it to stay this way much longer.
+It is changing dramatically though due to the burgeoning human population of a billion people and rising, so you cannot wait and expect it to stay this way much longer.

 These yearling cheetah are learning how to capture a two-day-old Thomson’s Gazelle calf in the Masai Mara